China sees drop in new coronavirus cases; all of them imported

 Foreigners who miss international connections as a result of the measure would have to leave China, an immigration official said at the health commission’s daily briefing, adding that foreign visitors should “think carefully” before choosing Beijing as a transit point.

 Beijing reported 10 new imported cases, the National Health Commission said, down from 13 a day earlier.
-Infections from abroad in the city hit an all-time daily high of 21 on March 18.
+City authorities said cases came from Spain, Britain, France, the United States and Pakistan.
+Infections from abroad in Beijing hit an all-time daily high of 21 on March 18.

-Shanghai and Guangzhou have also said all arriving international passengers will be tested to screen for the coronavirus, expanding a programme that previously only applied to those coming from heavily affected countries.
+Shanghai and Guangzhou have also said all arriving international passengers will be tested to screen for the coronavirus, expanding a program that previously only applied to those coming from heavily affected countries.

-The coastal province of Zhejiang, near Shanghai, will also put all arrivals from overseas in centralised quarantine facilities for 14 days, media reported.
-Zhejiang on Monday lowered its emergency response level from 2 to 3, the lowest level, reflecting easing concern about the spread of the virus.
+The coastal province of Zhejiang, near Shanghai, will also put all arrivals from overseas in centralized quarantine facilities for 14 days, media reported.
+Zhejiang on Monday lowered its emergency response level from 2 to 3, the lowest level, reflecting easing concern about the virus’ spread.

 Shanghai, which reported 10 new cases on Sunday, down from a record 14 a day earlier, lowered its emergency response level to level 2 from level 1.